rawhex/hidiot.com/_docs/building_a_hidiot/diodes_caps_and_dips.md

 ![Anode and cathode orientation](/images/led_orientation.jpg)

-As with any other diode, check your orientation before soldering, and if you're not really sure, don't snip the legs.
+As with any other diode, check your orientation before soldering.
+If you're really unsure, don't snip the legs.
 If you make a mistake, the LEDs won't light up but the board will still work.

 Ok, you're doing great!
 Not long to go now.
-We have C2 to solder in, and (optionally) the two tact switches (buttons to you and me).
+Next we'll solder C2 and the two tact switches.
 If you haven't taken a break already, now would be a good time to do so.
 If you have, and you fancy another then you've already earned it!
 Just remember to switch off your soldering iron when it's not being used.

 Once you're ready to carry on, [click here](/building_a_hidiot/finishing_up/) to go to the next section.